 Bowel cancer screening

-In PSC patients without confirmed IBD, many doctors order colonoscopies with biopsies every 5 years 48 to ensure that colitis has not developed.
+In PSC patients without confirmed IBD, many doctors order colonoscopies with biopsies every 5 years 48 and this is supported by the BSG/UK-PSC Guidelines 58 (Recommendation 27) to ensure that colitis has not developed.

 Watch: The PSC Colonoscopy: why it is needed and what's involved.
 Dr Kate Lynch (née Williamson) University of Oxford at a PSC Support Information Day: